 The HEPCloud project is currently in its fourth phase.

 - Phase One, CMS use case, was successfully completed in September 2016.
 The project team demonstrated the cost-effective use of commercial cloud services for experiment workflows and developed a foundation to realize the HEPCloud concept.
 [Read CMS experiment use case], [Read NOvA experiment use case].

 - Phase Two was successfully completed in December 2017.
 This phase built upon the success of Phase One by continuing to provision cloud resources while increasing the reach by focusing on high performance computing (HPC) facilities.
 During this phase, we worked with the National Energy Research Scientific Computing Center (NERSC) to accomplish this goal.

-- Phase Three, our current phase, is focused on further development of the decision engine, extension of the facility to include an additional cloud provider/s and transition to operations.
+- Phase Three focused on further development of the decision engine, extension of the facility to include an additional cloud provider/s and transition to operations.